 Pleased with the Stuti (reverence) of the gods, Shiva calmed and blessed the assembly of deities, and returned to Kailasha.
 The devotees of Shiva remember the divine drama of Tripurantaka Roopa during Maha Shivaratri and evoke Shiva to bless them with omnipresent protection and guardianship.

 In the sacred complexes of Madhya Pradesh and Odisha, Maha Shivaratri is celebrated with dance festivals, where traditional dancers perform devotional dance-dramas in the reverence of Nataraja- the Lord of Dance, Shiva.
-The Shiva Purana narrates an interesting story of Shiva as a dancer in the context of his marriage, which is a lesser-known tale of the Lord of Dance.
+Shiva’s Tandava as Nataraja represents the rhythm of creation, preservation, and dissolution.
+Many temples host night-long dance festivals on Shivaratri, honoring Shiva as the Lord of Dance whose movement sustains the cosmos.

 In the Shata Rudra Samhita, the story of Sunartak Nata (dancer) is told, which was a form taken by Shiva to visit the court of Himalaya, the father of Parvati.
 After blessing Parvati with his hand in marriage, Shiva was asked by the goddess to visit her home and get the permission of her parents for the nuptial ceremony.
 Shiva as Sunartak (the beautiful dancer) entered the court of Himalaya and danced charmingly, enchanting the audience.

-Damru (drum) and other musical instruments playing, Shiva as Sunartak impressed everyone and was offered various jewels and gold as prizes.
-He however expressed his wish to receive Parvati’s hand in marriage as a gift, which enraged the parents.
-The king ordered Sunartak be taken out of the palace, but as soldiers approached him, they saw Sunratak surrounded by aureole blazing fire, which could not be traversed by anyone.
+Damru (drum) and other musical instruments playing, Sunartak impressed everyone and was offered various jewels and gold as prizes.
+He expressed his wish to receive Parvati’s hand in marriage as a gift, which enraged the parents.
+The king ordered, Sunartak be taken out of the palace, but as soldiers approached him, they saw Sunratak surrounded by aureole blazing fire, which could not be traversed by anyone.

 Besides this episode, Shiva as Natesha (the king of Dancers) is an aspect of Mahadeva associated with his role as the supreme annihilator and the manifestation of the energy that births, sustains, and ends the cosmos.
 The lyrical beauty of Nataraja solidified in Chola bronzes is unforgettable, and a sacred artwork that captures the essence of Shiva celebrated by his devotees who envision Shiva as the power that dances (moves) within us all.

 What are the benefits of Maha Shivaratri Puja?
 Why do we worship Shiva on Maha Shivaratri?
 How to worship Shiva on Maha Shivaratri?
 These are some of the common questions regarding the rituals of Shiva Ratri.
-The answers to them are given by Mahadeva himself, in the Koti Rudra Samhita of Shiva Purana.
-On the insistence of his devotees, Shiva unveils the powers of Shiva Ratri Vrata- fasting on Shiva Ratri in this chapter of the sacred text.
+As described in the Shiva Purana (Koti Rudra Samhita), Maha Shivaratri worship is ideally performed across the four Prahars of the night.
+Devotees may perform this puja at a temple or at home before a Shiva Linga.

 Among all his rituals, Shiva Ratri Puja is considered the most virtuous and powerful.
 Krishna Paksha Chaturdashi is considered to be the date of the Shiva Ratri when the devotee is supposed to wake up early in the morning, perform daily rituals, and visit a Shivalaya (Shiva temple).